makerbase-mks/MKS-TFT/MKS-TFT3.5/README.md

 After decompressing the compressed package, copy all the files and folders inside to the root path of sdcard, insert to the TFT35 and reboot it, it will update automatically.

 ## MKS-TFT35 Firmware version description
+MKS-TFT35 V1.0.7

+     (1) Add support for UPS power failure detection module (2) Fix the bug that the preview of Gcode files in the file directory shows abnormal

 MKS-TFT35 V1.0.6

      (1) Add wifi scan mode